Linear Time Subsequence and Supersequence Regex Matching

-\subparagraph*{Our Results.} Our main focus is on the subsequence and supersequence relations, and our first contribution is to show that the complexity of regular expression matching can be substantially improved when performed with these relations.
+Our main focus is on the subsequence and supersequence relations, and our first contribution is to show that the complexity of regular expression matching can be substantially improved when performed with these relations.
 Namely, we show that given a regex $r$ and string $w$, we can check in time $O(|w| + |r|)$ whether some subsequence of $w$ matches $r$, or whether some supersequence of $w$ matches $r$.
-As we show, this surprising tractability result is in strong contrast to the same problem for other string relations (infix, prefix, left-extension and extension), or for regex matching in the usual sense -- in all these contexts, the $O(|w| \cdot |r|)$ algorithm is optimal assuming SETH.
+We believe that this tractability result is quite surprising, and it turns out to be in strong contrast to the same problem for other string relations (infix, prefix, left-extension and extension), or for regex matching in the usual sense.
+Indeed, in all these cases, we show that the complexity of $O(|w| \cdot |r|)$ is optimal in the sense explained above (assuming SETH).

 Our linear time upper bound for subsequence and supersequence matching is achieved by transforming the regex $r$ into an $\eword$NFA $A$ that accepts $w$ if and only if $w$ has a subsequence (or supersequence) that matches $r$, following a known construction in the context of so-called upward and downward closures~\cite{bachmeier2015finite}.
 We then exploit special properties of $A$ that allow us to decide whether it accepts $w$ in linear time.
-While it is in general easy to see that the quadratic upper bound can be improved in the case of subsequence and supersequence matching, we think that linear time complexity is rather unexpected, and some algorithmic care is required to achieve it.
-In particular, we stress the fact that our $O(|w| + |r|)$ complexity bound does not assume the input alphabet to be constant.
+It is then not very difficult to improve the bound and make it linear in the input word: however, more effort is needed to also ensure that the complexity is linear in the regex (in particular in the setting where the input alphabet is not constant), and achieve the optimal complexity of $O(|w| + |r|)$.